Chincode123/Gymnasiearbete-Dronare/README.md

 #### Main-Loop

-The main controll-flow is found within the `loop`-function and can be devided up into three sections: radio-input, flight-control, and radio-output
+The main controll-flow is found within the `loop`-function and can be devided up into three sections: radio-input, flight-control, and radio-output, but before that, at the top of the block, the `setDeltaTime` function is used to set the current time-delta.

 ##### Radio-Input